joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6679823/2025/10/01/olekansandr-zinchenko-forest-injury-update/

 **Eva Lys' tennis rise up the WTA Tour is built on a 'less is more' approach.
 She explains why**\
-`The 23-year-old German, diagnosed with spondyloarthritis in 2020, cracked the world’s top 50 for the first time this week`\
+`The 23-year-old German, diagnosed with spondyloarthritis in 2020, cracked the world’s top 50 for the first time this week.`\
 https://nytimes.com/athletic/6676454/2025/10/01/eva-lys-tennis-player-wta/

 **The Bounce: What a day across the WNBA; previewing the Suns and Hornets**\